nevaehRen/nevaehRen.github.io/_posts/2026-02-09-group gathering-post.md

 ---
-title: Spring Festival of the Year of the Horse
+title: Happy New Year - Spring Festival of the Year of the Horse
 image: images/2026newyear.png
 author: lidan
 tags: lab